 What Questions to Ask About Treatment

-To help you decide which treatment option might prove best for you, answer these three questions:
+To help you decide which treatment option might prove best for you or your family, answer these three questions:

 What setting would make the most sense when starting treatment?